amiika/ziffers-paper/ziffers.md

 ## Generative notation

-Repetition is the simplest form of generative syntax also used by the traditional staff notation. **Repeats** are denoted using dotted list notation with optionally nested structure as exemplified here with the tune *Frère Jacques*:
+Repetition is the simplest form of generative syntax also used by the traditional staff notation. **Repeats** are denoted using dotted list notation and can also be nested as exemplified here with the tune *Frère Jacques*:

 ~~~~ {.js}
 [: q 0 1 2 0 :] [: q 2 3 h4 :] [: [: e 4 5 4 3 q 2 0 :] [: q 0 _4 h0 :] :]